bardia-p/Monopoly-Simulator/README.md

 - Adding more customizatin to the board setup for the player icons and background colours.

 ## CREDITS
-Authors: Bardia Parmoun and Christopher Shen
+Authors: Bardia Parmoun, Kyra Lothrop, Sarah Chow, and Owen VanDusen

-Copyright © 2021 Bardia Parmoun, Kyra Lothrop, Sarah Chow, and Owen VanDusen.
+Copyright © 2021.
 All rights reserved